craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 For as long as Kailkeep has been, the Dwarves of Mountainhall have fought within it.
 Squads are sent to Kailkeep when they commit horrible crimes, or under brave and foolish command.
 Few survive to old age, but all dwarves in Kailkeep are Ancients.

 #### Golden Claw Guard
-Whole squads of [[Golden Claws]] of [[The Golden City]] find their way into Kailkeep when they aren't careful on patrol – a folly of incompetence, arrogance, or genuine ignorance.
+Whole squads of [[Golden Claws]] from [[The Golden City]] find their way into Kailkeep when they aren't careful on patrol – a folly of incompetence, arrogance, or genuine ignorance.

 #### Honorable Thieves
-Trained thieves and pirates have banded together on the bond of their shared lifestyle; and honoring [[The Code of Thieves]] as their highest law.
+Trained thieves and pirates have banded together on the bond of their shared lifestyle; honoring [[The Code of Thieves]] as their highest law.

 #### Gaund Loyalists
 A pre-Alaturmen reptilian people – Gaund – are loyal to the Kobolds of Kailkeep.
 They reside in the Higher levels of Kailkeep in isolationist societies.
 Gaund have no desire to ascend, for cultural or intellectual reasons I would not know.